 Anxiety and racing pulse when coupled with chest pain or any other symptom mentioned could indicate real trouble.
 Any sudden overwhelming sense of anxiety should be reported to the doctor immediately for the required treatment.

 Warning signs vary from person to person, and they may not always be apparent, sudden and severe.
-If you experience any of the indications stated above, it is vital that you get the treatment fast.
+If you experience any of the indications stated above, it is vital that you get the treatment or visit your nearest heart hospital fast.
 Take care of yourself and your heart’s health by limiting your alcohol, fatty food, red meat intake.
 In addition, if you smoke regularly, try and quit as soon as possible.
 Stay healthy, stay happy!